HTTPArchive/almanac.httparchive.org/src/content/en/2025/fonts.md

 Because most sites don't rely on just one source for web typography, it's useful to look at how they mix and match delivery.
 In practice the web has converged on a few predictable combinations—self-hosting only, Google only, or a hybrid of the two.

-1. **Google Fonts together with self-hosted fonts**: used by ~36% of desktop sites and ~32% of mobile sites.
-This hybrid approach is very common: for example, a site might self-host some brand or icon fonts while also pulling in a Google-hosted font for body text (or vice versa).

-2. **Self-hosted fonts only**: used by ~32% of desktop sites and ~36% of mobile sites (approximately 34% of sites overall).
-This means all custom fonts on the page are served from the site's own domain.
-As noted, this share has grown from about 30% last year to about one-third of sites this year.

-3. **Google Fonts only**: used by ~13% of desktop sites and ~12% of mobile sites.
-These sites exclusively rely on Google's CDN for their font needs (often via the standard `<link>` to Google's stylesheet).

 {{ figure_markup(
   image="popular-font-combos-desktop.png",
   caption="Popular font hosting combinations on desktop sites.",